REQUIRED: Vaccination card or Negative test 72 hrs prior (KAUAI & BIG ISLAND) 48 Hours prior (OAHU)

 If you purchase your reservation online, full payment is collected at the time of the booking.
 If we cancel a flight due to weather, there is naturally no fee for you whatsoever, your payment will be returned, and you are not required to rebook your tour.
 We are happy to reschedule your flight based on availability.

 Tours may be canceled or changed up to 24 hours prior to the scheduled flight time without incurring a fee.
 Tours canceled less than 24 hours before the scheduled time, or passengers who fail to show up or are 15 minutes late for check in, will be billed the full price for the tour.
+Tours rescheduled past the 24 hours will be subject to a $100 rescheduling fee.

 We do offer a variety of military discounts.
 10% discount for military personnel, 50% off third seat for children of military personnel, and free third seat for wounded warriors.
 Please bring a military ID in order to receive your discount.